Bring The Farmer To Your School!

 SEE-LA teams up with LAUSD (Los Angeles Unified School District)

-The Farmer in the Classroom format provides students with a 30-minute interactive presentation by a farmer.
+The Farmer in the Classroom format provided students with a 30-minute interactive presentation by a farmer.
 Visits take place during regular school hours with farmers presenting to 250 students per day.
 At the end of each presentation students receive a sample of locally-grown produce from the farmer’s personal farm to enjoy.
 The program is both fun and educational.
 And a great experience!

 The Farmer Produce Stand format was designed for students to enjoy and learn while participating in a school-wide event such as a Health Fair or Open House.
 Farmers set up a stand as they would at a farmers’ market and include educational visual aids.
 Students visiting the Farmer Produce Stand learn about the farm, healthy eating, and leave with a sample of produce.